vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 581

-a four-armed deity represented as an ascetic (matted hair, rosary), holding a p¯urn. akalaśa with foliage in his back left hanḍApart from the general charac teristics of the ascetic, none of Siva’s usual iconographic markers is apparently ´ present and the question is justified whether we are really concerned with an image of this god.
+a four-armed deity represented as an ascetic (matted hair, rosary), holding a p¯urṇakalaśa with foliage in his back left hanḍApart from the general charac teristics of the ascetic, none of Siva’s usual iconographic markers is apparently ´ present and the question is justified whether we are really concerned with an image of this god.
 30